AntonKrug/metal_prompt/README.md

   have their return values printed back on the prompt.
 This value can be either formatted in decimal or hexadecimal.
 Argument `0x1` will use the decimal format and `0x0` will use the hexadecimal format.
-- `set_color` If the colours are not desired, then they can be disabled with `set_color 0x0` and later enabled `set_color 0x1`.
-However more effective is to disable the colour support from `config.h` which will disable them on compile-time and will make runtime leaner.
+- `set_color` If the colors are not desired, then they can be disabled with `set_color 0x0` and later enabled `set_color 0x1`.
+However more effective is to disable the color support from `config.h` which will disable them on compile-time and will make runtime leaner.
 - `set_benchmark` When systick feature is enabled then benchmarking mode can be enabled with `set_benchmark 0x1` and then each invoked command will report